 The ENERGY STAR program saves consumers billions of dollars every year.
-The payback is enormous.
-NASEO supports robust program funding of at least \$55 million in FY'17.
+The payback and job creation benefits are enormous.
+NASEO supports robust program funding of at least \$60 million in FY'21.
 Funding for the ENERGY STAR program is justified.
-It's a solid public-private relationship that leverages resources, time and talent to produce tangible results by saving energy and money.
-NASEO endorses these activities and the State Energy Offices are working very closely with EPA to cooperatively implement a variety of critical national programs without mandates.
+It is a solid public-private relationship that leverages resources, time and talent to produce tangible results by saving energy and money.
+NASEO endorses these activities and the State Energy Offices are working closely with EPA to cooperatively implement a variety of critical national programs without mandates.